canbingol/lm-pretrain/README.md

 This project is currently under **active development** and should be considered **experimental**.
 The goal is to develop a fully modular and extensible framework for **pretraining**, **instruction tuning**, and **RLHF** on large language models, enabling easy architectural customization.

-I’m actively working on improving the codebase and would appreciate any feedback or suggestions.
+I'm actively working on improving the codebase and would appreciate any feedback or suggestions.

 Feel free to reach out: